Anyone receiving a Kier Highways Ltd (Kier) demand for payment in Area 9 (West Midlands) needs first to understand:

 - the route a bill takes – subject to value

-- that there are two sets of rates; ‘mates rates’ (to Highways England) and higher rates to Third Parties (drivers, fleets, hauliers and insurers) – but there should be one set.
+- that there are two sets of rates; ‘mates rates’ (to Highways England) and higher rates to Third Parties (drivers, fleets, hauliers and insurers) – there should be only one set.

-- there are rules that should be applied when billing.
+- rules should be applied when billing.
 These are set out in a brief document – Appendix A to Annex 23 – within the contract.

-The process is complied with, 1,000’s of Third Parties are overcharged and this occurs with the knowledge and assistance of Highways England.
+But, the process is NOT complied with, 1,000’s of Third Parties are overcharged and this occurs with the knowledge and assistance of Highways England.
 To enable the practice to occur and continue, false information is provided to the public …

 Do not be fooled or bamboozled by Kier Highways or Highways England.
 There are many facets to a claim, lots of figures, much documentation but most issues come down to the basic COST of a component whether it is an Operative (person on the ground), Staff (office worker), Plant (vehicle) or Material (barrier, nuts and bolts etc.).
 Highways England recently compared the composition of a road to cake-making, we tend to think of the components, the street furniture, as a giant sized Meccano set – particularly the TCB (tension corrugated barrier) and the like.

 Pricing is NOT complex.
 You take the components used and you apply a process:

 There is a cost that should be applied when billing a Third Party and Highways England (it is the same to both – or should be).
 There is a percentage uplift added to the costs.
 This results in the total charge.
 Simple.

 But Kier and Highways England are aware the process is not applied but rather the process is confused and / or hidden.
 Third Parties are overcharged, they are not charged in accordance with the contractually agreed system (above – cost + uplift).